sen-tou/dotfiles/README.md

 # Dotfiles

 My dotfiles I am using.
-It has a soft dependency on EndeavourOS for now because I started to create them using that OS.
+It has a dependency on Arch.
-I have no idea if it will work on a vanilla arch or Manjaro build.

 It uses Ansible as automation.
 I have multiple machines and they get different configs.
 I achieve this by naming the machines and running the script based on host name.